Compilerbau/Lecture/markdown/parsing/parsercombinator/index.md

 ```
   compute_expr(min_prec):
-    result = compute_atom()    // Atom is a number or a expression in brackets
+    result = compute_atom()    // Atom is a number or an expression in brackets
     curtoken = next()
     while curtoken precedence > min_prec:
       prec, assoc = precedence and associativity of current token